mayamohite/WeatherApp/readme.md

 #### The app has following packages:
 1. `data`: It contains all the data accessing classes.
 2. `di`: Dependency providing classes using HILT.
-3. `presentation`: Activity and fragment classes to show product list and product details along with their corresponding ViewModel.
+3. `presentation`: Activity and fragment classes to show weather details along with their corresponding ViewModel.
 4. `domain`: Domain has single responsibility usecases and interfaces of data layer.

 #### Testing